GW-HIVE/biomuta-old/docs/source/index.rst

 In the downloader step, mutation lists will be downloaded from each source.
 Refer to each individual source below for downloading instructions.

+*Note*

+An account is needed for the resources TCGA and COSMIC (see download pages for more info).

+Sample name (ID) is available for the resources TCGA and COSMIC

 Index for download step:

 .. toctree::